NoorMhd7/user-interface/cwk_3/README.md

 - **Data Visualisation**: Includes basic charts and compliance indicators to ensure intuitive data interpretation.
 - **"Card" Layout**: The UI is modularised into “cards,” each focused on a specific data group or control area.

-## Included Files
-- **Source Files**: Core source files such as `main.cpp`, `dataset.cpp`, `model.cpp`, etc.
-- **Consent and Participant Information Sheet (PIS)**: Blank templates for ethical compliance, as required in evaluations.
-- **COMP2811_CW3_Requirements** Detailed requirements and expectations for the project.
-- **COMP2811 Feedback Fruits Tasks Overview**: List of required Feedback Fruits tasks
-## Known Issues
-- List any known bugs or limitations here.
-This may include compatibility issues, unsupported data formats, etc.

 ## Future Development
 - Briefly describe potential features, optimisations, or additional datasets that could be integrated in future versions.

-## Acknowledgments
-- Acknowledge any sources, datasets, or resources that contributed to this project.
-- I would like to thank Nick Efford for all his work on this module.
-- Samson Fabiyi and Danyang Zheng for their input and management of XJCO2811 at SWJTU.

-## Contact
-For questions or collaboration inquiries, contact:
-- **[Julian Brooks]** - [j.brooks2@leeds.ac.uk]
-- **Module:** COMP2811 - User Interfaces - University of Leeds